foukakis-grp/foukakis-grp/_pages/aboutwebsite.md

 ---
-title: "Foukakis Lab - About the website"
+title: "Foukakis Group - About the website"
 layout: textlay
-excerpt: "Foukakis Lab -- About the website."
+excerpt: "Foukakis Group -- About the website."
 sitemap: false
 permalink: /aboutwebsite.html
 ---